Bailey Park is a semi-abandoned recreational facility with an old baseball stadium in Youngstown, Ohio.

 By the 1960s, Bailey Park sported 13 baseball diamonds, one lighted softball field, playgrounds, and a swimming pool.

 As Youngstown declined in population, portions of Bailey Park were closed and abandoned.
-While Bailey Park today features three picnic pavilions, a hard baseball diamond, practice football field, playground, two tennis courts, and a basketball court, the grandstand and swimming pool remain in disuse.
+While Bailey Park today features three picnic pavilions, a hard baseball diamond, a practice football field, a playground, two tennis courts, and a basketball court, the grandstand and swimming pool remain in disuse.